History of the Internet in Russia: LiveJournal

 With the emergence of Facebook, LiveJournal's popularity in the United States began to wane.
 In Russia, it continued to grow.
 LiveJournal became a platform for the formation of civil society.

 The first to unite were car drivers campaigning against the excessive use of flashing lights on the roads.
 The community received the name of "Blue Buckets".

 Civil activists on LiveJournal were soon followed by politicians.
 Aleksei Navalny's corruption investigations made his blog the most popular one on LiveJournal.
 The politician is still referred to as a blogger in pro-government media.
 According to Aleksei Navalny, "After 2005 or 2006, when mass media had been cleaned up and there remained only a couple of independent newspapers, the entire political debate moved to LiveJournal."

 In 2007, LiveJournal was acquired by SUP Media, co-owned by a Russian businessman named Aleksandr Mamut.

-Spasibo, Eva

-Yry Degtyaryov was one of the first content creators on YouTube.
-He made videos featuring his friend, Sam Nickel.
-Degtyaryov soon became a producer on RuTube, a Russian copycat of YouTube.
-But he didn't produce videos on that platform for long.
-After he found out that YouTube would start paying for videos through ads, he left RuTube.
-After that, he created Spasibo, Eva!(Thanks, Eva), a platform for aspiring Russian video bloggers.
-Among them, Ruslan Usachev, Danila Poperechny, Ilya Madysson, Ilya Prusikin and others.
-In 2013, hackers from the Anonymous group released internal Spasibo, Eva! emails, from which it became known that Spasibo, Eva! bloggers were paid by the Kremlin.
-This came as a shock for the majority of Spasibo, Eva! bloggers, as they didn't know where the money came from.

-KlikKlak

-After leaving Thanks, Eva!, Prusikin, Usachev and their friends founded KlikKlak, Russia's first independent community of video bloggers.
-Today, it's one of the biggest production companies on the Russian-language segment of YouTube.
-In the beginning, they shot their videos in the living room, and as the platform grew, the videos became more and more professional.
-Nowadays in Russia there are several production teams on YouTube similar to KlikKlak, for instance Chiken Curry and Big Russian Boss.
-The evolution of online platforms and streaming services makes it possible to monetize and promote web content without involvement by producers or the state.
-For example, Yuri Dud, journalist and blogger, is gaining around 7 million rubles just with integrated advertising.

 Bloggers in politics

 The first Russian politician to start a channel on YouTube was Aleksei Navalny, an opposition figure.
 In the summer of 2019, Moscow saw protests: first, against not allowing independent candidates to run in local elections, and then against police excesses against protesters.
 Russian YouTubers have been described as one of the driving forces of the Moscow protests.
 Danila Poperechny, Eldar Dzharakhov and Restaurateur came to St. Petersburg to take part in the rallies.
 Nikolai Sobolev, a vlogger, covered the protests and the criminal cases against demonstrators.